Below is the policy for lessons and classes with ESMA. If you have any questions or concerns with the policy, please feel free to contact us.

-This policy is provided for you in order to have a clear understanding of what is expected from you and your child as well as what is expected from me as your teacher.
+This policy is provided for you in order to have a clear understanding of what is expected from you and your child as well as what is expected from your teacher.
 By following these guidelines we will optimize the lesson time and keep the learning enjoyable and productive.
 Thanks!

 - Please arrive in advance of the scheduled lesson time with all needed materials for the lesson.
 Lesson time will not be extended for those who are not ready to begin on time.

 - The parent must accompany children to all lessons.
 Parent participation is an integral part of the Suzuki Method.